khralovich/apartment_cost_regression/README.md

-# Apartments costs regression model
+# Apartments costs regression models

 This model considers several variables like size, type, condition, etc., to assess the expense of a specific living unit.